 A general meeting of shareholders is held each year to, amongst others, discuss the annual report and to adopt the annual accounts.
 Extraordinary meetings will be held as often as the Board of Directors deems desirable.
 Due to the fact that the Company is a Dutch company incorporated in The Netherlands with a listing at the NYSE, we must comply with both US and Dutch rules and regulations.
 We also strive to harmonize prevailing U.S. and Dutch practices, to the extent practically possible.
-With regard to the registration or record date for determining the shareholders who are entitled to vote at a shareholders meeting, the Dutch Corporate Governance Code stipultes in best practice provision IV.1.7 that Dutch listed companies should determine a record date for the exercise of voting rights by shareholders at a general meeting.
+With regard to the registration or record date for determining the shareholders who are entitled to vote at a shareholders meeting, the Dutch Corporate Governance Code stipultes that Dutch listed companies should determine a record date for the exercise of voting rights by shareholders at a general meeting.
 Pursuant to section 2:119 sub 2 of Dutch Civil Code such record date may not be set earlier than 30 days prior to the meeting.
 However, it is practice among publicly traded U.S. corporations to establish a record date longer in advance of the meeting date for purposes of determining the shareholders entitled to notice of, and to attend and vote at, such meeting.
 Our articles of association stipulate that the record date can be set up to 30 days prior to the meeting, the maximum allowed pursuant to the Dutch Civil Code, to harmonize to the extent possible the Dutch and U.S. corporate governance practices.
+Resolutions to amend our Articles of Association are valid if adopted by the General Meeting of Shareholders by a simple majority of the votes cast upon proposal by the Board of Directors.